litebird/litebird_sim/docs/source/imo.rst

-   that the framework does not require that a *full* database be available, as only the data that are actually needed in a simulation are retrieved: for this reason, you might opt to download a reduced version of the IMO containing only the high-level parameters used by the Simulation Framework.
+   that the framework does not require that a *full* database be available, as only the data that are actually needed in a simulation are retrieved: for this reason, you might opt to download a reduced version of the IMO containing only those high-level parameters that you want to use in your simulation.

 2. Using a remote IMO through an Internet connection ensures that you have access to the most updated version of the instrument; however,